Download your Free Guide

 It sounds strange if you’re not used to it, but it’s very simple once you understand the underlying mechanisms of weight loss and weight gain.

 To jumpstart your healthy vegan diet and vegan bodybuilding journey, make sure to calculate your maintenance calories first, also known as TDEE (total daily energy expenditure).

-This is quite easy to do – just calculate the formula below:
+This is quite easy to do – use our TDEE calculator or just calculate the formula below:

 1. Calculate your lean body mass (LBM) - In kilograms, take your weight and multiply it by (1-)your current body fat percentage.
 For instance, if you weigh 80 kg and you have 15% body fat, then your LBM would be 80 x (1-0.15) = 68 kg